jhpyle/docassemble/_docs/config.md

 [installation] page's sections on [Facebook], [Twitter], [Google], [Auth0], and [Azure].

+Note that in [YAML], dictionary keys must be unique.
+So you can only have one `ouath:` line in your configuration.
+Put all of your [OAuth2] configuration details (for Google logins, Google Drive integration, OneDrive integration, etc.) within a single `oauth` directive.

 ## <a name="googledrive"></a>Google Drive configuration

 To enable the [Google Drive synchronization] feature, add